 Breastfeeding women, 7 milligrams

 Used for generations as a natural sedative and anti-anxiety treatment, valerian root has been shown to improve the quality of sleep, with no reported side effects.
 (12) A study conducted by the University of Pennsylvania School of Nursing found that 800 milligrams of valerian over an eight-week period improved the symptoms of restless legs syndrome and improved the overall quality of life.
 Since bruxism is classified as a sleep-related movement disorder, like restless legs syndrome, trying valerian root is warranted.
 (13)

 Learning how to stop grinding teeth can help prevent long-term dental health complications, including worn enamel, chipped or broken teeth, and chronic pain in the face, ears and jaw.
 If left untreated, sleep bruxism may lead to extended periods of poor sleep quality and sleep apnea.
 It is important to find the right treatment to stop grinding teeth, day or night.

-- One in 3 people grinds their teeth regularly.
+- One in 3 people grind their teeth regularly.